aergoio/guide/source/smart-contracts/lua/reference.md

 * If there is no value corresponding to key, it returns nil.
 ### getAmount()
 This function returns number of AER sent with contract call.
 Return type is string.
+### getCreator()
+This function returns creator address of current contract
+### getOrigin()
+This function returns sender address of current transaction
+### getPrevBlockHash()
+This function returns the hash of the previous block
+### print(args...)
+This function print args with json format at console log in node running current contract
 ## contract package
 This packages provides contract operation
 ### send(address, amount)